-In response to recent developments in international macroeconomics, there has been strong interest among academics and central bankers regarding the firm's choice of a currency to price its exports.
-Since Obstfeld and Rogoff (1995) published their work on new open-economy macroeconomics, a dynamic general equilibrium openeconomy model with micro foundations, many researchers have incorporated the firm's invoicing decision into this model.
-This line of research shows that the transmission of monetary policy, optimal monetary policy rules, and the optimal exchange rate regime all depend on the firm's choice of an invoice currency for exporting its goods, that is, whether it chooses producer's currency pricing (PCP) or local currency pricing (LCP).1
+In response to recent developments in international macroeconomics theory, there has been strong interest among academics and central bankers regarding the firm's choice of a currency to price its exports.
+Since Obstfeld and Rogoff (1995) published their work on new open-economy macroeconomics, a dynamic general equilibrium open-economy model with micro foundations, many researchers have incorporated the firm's invoicing decision into this model.
+This line of research shows that the transmission of monetary policy, optimal monetary policy rules and the optimal exchange rate regime all depend on the firm's choice of an invoice currency for exporting its goods, that is, whether it chooses PCP (producer's currency pricing) or LCP (local currency pricing).1